marly-ai/marly/README.md

 ### Run an Example Extraction or Notebook

+Once the Marly platform is running you can test it out by trying one of our examples

-1. Navigate to the example examples folder:
+1. Navigate to the examples folder:

    ```bash
    cd examples